jameel-institute/daedalus/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# daedalus: Optimise economic, social and health trade-offs in a pandemic
+# daedalus: Model health, social, and economic costs of a pandemic

 <!-- badges: start -->